kevin-tran-development/Compound-interest-calculator/README.md

 # Compound-interest-calculator
+A compound interest calculator designed to compute and display the future value of an investment.
+Built with C#

 Compound Interest Calculator Project

-This project focuses on the principles of the sequencing structure
+This project focuses on the principles of the sequencing structure.

 * Purpose: To compute and display the future value of an investment using the principal amount, interest rate, number of years, and the number of times the interest is compounded per year.
 *